EasyPost/zdsync/README.md

  * `--ticket-forms`
  * `--macros`

 It its recommended to sync in this order since there are object dependencies as you progress through the list.
-If you pass all the flags at once it will sync in this order.
+If you pass the `--all` flag it will sync in this order.

-Just passing an object flag will print out the status of the environments,
+Just passing an object flag or `--all` will print out the status of the environments,

 ```
 $ zdsync --macros